z43zhang/zapier-automation/README.md

 # 🔍 Overview

-I created and organized a series of automations to demonstrate how low-code tools can support real-world use cases involving AI and workflow automation.
+A series of automations are created to demonstrate how low-code tools can support real-world use cases involving AI and workflow automation.

 The interface showcases prompt-based and event-driven workflows that reduce manual work, improve response times, and make advanced automation accessible to cross-functional teams.
 It’s designed to be clean, modular, and easily adaptable across both technical and enterprise-facing environments.